-The City of Utica Industrial Development Agency (Utica IDA) is a public benefit Agency created under the mandate of Article 18-A, "New York State Industrial Development Agency Act," of New York State General Municipal Law for the purpose of encouraging economic growth in the City of Utica.
+The City of Utica Industrial Development Agency (Utica IDA) is a public benefit agency created under the mandate of Article 18-A, "New York State Industrial Development Agency Act," of New York State General Municipal Law for the purpose of encouraging economic growth in the City of Utica.
 Utica IDA is exempt from Federal, State, and local income taxes.
-Utica IDA, although established by the City of Utica, is a separate entity and operates independently of the City.
+Utica IDA is a discretely presented component unit of the City of Utica.